dubmix/Born2BeRoot/README.md

-# Born2BeRoot
+# My notes

-Born2BeRoot cmds

-rocky debian?

 VM
 software instead of hardware
-can be used to test, can have several
+can be used to test

 APT is lower level
 package manager
-aptitude better. smarter
+aptitude better, smarter

 apparmor
 security system MAC